joypciu/unified-odds-system/README.md

 ## Email Setup Guide

 For email alerts to work, you need to configure Gmail with 2-step verification and an app password.

-**âš ï¸ IMPORTANT: Email alerts do NOT work with VPN enabled** (NordVPN, ExpressVPN, etc.)
+**⚠️ IMPORTANT: Email alerts do NOT work with VPN enabled** (NordVPN, ExpressVPN, etc.)

 VPNs block SSL/TLS handshakes with Gmail's SMTP servers, causing timeouts.
 Solutions: